 The Abandoned Landfill project comprises nearly 4.6 acres on the western portion of the Camarillo Airport property.
-Based on site plans and historical aerial photographs of the airport; the Corps of Engineers suspects that burning and disposal of ordnance and explosive waste materials occurred in this area.
+Based on site plans and historical aerial photographs of the airport; USACE suspects that burning and disposal of ordnance and explosive waste materials occurred in this area.

 From 1945 to 1953, an elongated, Z-shaped trench was constructed on the landfill site.
 Historical aerial photographs and records indicate the trench was filled with water and served as a collection/infiltration pond.
 The trench does not appear in aerial photographs after 1959.
-Since 1993, the Corps of Engineers has been assessing whether the soil and groundwater have been impacted by previous military activities and whether there is a risk to human health and the environment.
+Since 1993, USACE has been assessing whether the soil and groundwater have been impacted by previous military activities and whether there is a risk to human health and the environment.

-In 2001 the Corps of Engineers completed a Remedial Investigation at the Abandoned Landfill project to evaluate potential contaminants in the soil and groundwater.
+In 2001, USACE completed a Remedial Investigation at the Abandoned Landfill project to evaluate potential contaminants in the soil and groundwater.
 The work involved soil trenching, which uncovered debris from inert materials, such as concrete asphalt, metal, glass and burnt wood.
 Soil and groundwater samples were also taken and analyzed for potential contaminants.
 The results indicated contaminants in the soil and potential contamination to groundwater.

-In 2003 a Supplemental Remedial Investigation was conducted to characterize the near-surface groundwater impacted by potential contaminants.
+A Supplemental Remedial Investigation was conducted to characterize the near-surface groundwater impacted by potential contaminants.
 Five monitoring wells were installed downgradient of the Abandoned Landfill project.
-Analysis of groundwater samples taken from the wells detected contaminants in a semi-perched aquifer, located downgradient of the landfill.
-However, with the exception of one well in which vinyl chloride was detected, none of the sampling results exceeded maximum contamination levels.
+With the exception of one well in which vinyl chloride was detected, none of the sampling results exceeded maximum contamination levels.
 Based on these findings, periodic monitoring to establish seasonal variation of contaminants, including vinyl chloride, was recommended for all five monitoring wells.

-Based on the Human Health Risk Assessment, the Corps of Engineers recommended that no remedial action be taken at the Abandoned Landfill project.
-However, in accordance with a recommendation from the California Regional Water Quality Control Board, Los Angeles, the Corps of Engineers agreed to conduct semi-annual monitoring of groundwater.
+Based on the Human Health Risk Assessment, USACE recommended that no remedial action be taken at the Abandoned Landfill project.
+However, in accordance with a recommendation from the California Regional Water Quality Control Board, USACE Los Angeles District agreed to conduct semi-annual monitoring of groundwater.
 Based on the sampling results, USACE will prepare a Decision Document that will identify USACE Los Angeles District's chosen remedial alternative for the project area.